How outdoor workers in Arizona can protect themselves in severe weather

 Chilblains

 Much like trench foot, chilblains can occur in temperatures up to 60 degrees Fahrenheit.
-Typically occurring on fingers, toes, ears and cheeks, chilblains is redness and irritation of the skin that results in permanent damage.
+Typically occurring on fingers, toes, ears, and cheeks, this condition is characterized by redness and irritation of the skin that results in permanent damage.
 This damage can worsen if exposure is continued.

 Cold weather safety tips for Arizona workers